renew-js/renew-lib/README.md

 [Renew][1] is a multi-formalism editor and simulator that provides a flexible modeling approach.
 With renew-js we want to improve the user interaction with the editor.
-To archive a multi-formalism editor and simulator we base the formalisms on metamodels and provide a plugin-architecture to extend the domain specific languages.
+To archive a multi-formalism editor and simulator we base the formalisms on metamodels and provide a plugin-architecture to extend domain specific languages.

 ## Test your code